skylight-hq/skylight.digital/pages/brand/outreach/outreach_types.md

     <img class="border w-50" src="/img/brand/outreach/email-signature.jpg" alt="Skylight email signature">
   </figure>
   <div class="grid__content" markdown="1">
 Our email signature is simple, informative, and reflects Skylight’s branding.
-We include only the most important pieces of information — name, job title, and our website.
+We include only the most important pieces of information — name, job title, our website, and our logo.

-To use the email signature, copy and paste it into your email signature from this template:
+To use the email signature, copy and paste it into your [Gmail email signature](https://support.google.com/mail/answer/8395?hl=en&co=GENIE.Platform%3DDesktop) from this template:

 {% include lock_link.html
   text="Skylight email signature template"